Prairie Fire Press, Inc., wishes to assure you that we have taken precautions concerning the privacy and protection of your personal information.

 How do we store your personal information?

-Your personal information is stored on a database that is accessible by one member of our staff and is accessed by personal password by that individual only.
-There are no paper copies made of the mailing list.
+Your personal information is stored on a database that is accessible by staff members only.
 Subscription cards with your personal information are stored securely.

 How long do we keep your personal information?